 - Exceeding income or asset limits: By far the most common reason individuals lose their benefits is by having too much income.
 SSDI beneficiaries may lose their benefits if they experience an increase in income from any source that pushes them over the individual income or asset limit.
 Acquired assets and income which can be counted towards these limits include alimony payments, private pensions, spousal income, parental income, or inherited assets.

 The last thing you want after going through the notoriously complex Social Security application process is to lose your benefits when you need them most.
-If you are unsure how your benefit status will be affected by a recent increase in income, acquisition of a part-time job, or some other circumstance, contact the Reno Social Security Disability lawyers at Disability Action Advocates today.
+If you are unsure how your benefit status will be affected by a recent increase in income, acquisition of a part-time job, or some other circumstance, contact the Reno Social Security Disability representatives at Disability Action Advocates today.
 Having been helping individuals navigate through the Social Security system for more than 20 years, we can ensure your best interests are protected and advise you on the most appropriate course of action to pursue.Call (888) 401-3920 or schedule a confidential case review today to discover your legal options.